Ciang-ks/Ciang-ks/README.md

-- 👋 Hi, I’m @Ciang-ks, a student of Peking University
+- 👋 Hi, I’m @Ciang-ks, a fresh man of Peking University.
+- I'm interested in physics and data science.
+Now I'm studing quantum field theory and basics of machine learning.